modikapil/primenumber-rest-service/README.md

 How to Run it:

-1. clone the repository (primenumber-rest-service)
+1. clone the repository (primenumber-rest-service) -> git clone https://github.com/modikapil/primenumber-rest-service.git

 2. GoTo Project (cd primenumber-rest-service/)